High-Percentage Treestand Placement for Each Phase of Deer Season

 Early-Season Tree Stand Locations

-You’ve done your homework, patterned the deer and know bucks are still in summer bachelor packs hitting large food sources hard.
 For the first week or two of the season, stay out of the timber and hunt the field edges in the afternoon.
 The name of the game during the early season is concealment.
-You don’t want to tip your hand before all the cards are dealt, so a stand that is easy to access and in favor of the prevailing late summer winds will still give you a great shot to kill an early season buck, but keeps your presence to a minimum.
+You don’t want to tip your hand before all the cards are dealt, so a treestand that is easy to access and in favor of the prevailing late summer winds will still give you a great shot to kill an early season buck, but keep your presence to a minimum.

 Rut Tree Stand Locations

 Since it’s harder to pattern bucks during the rut, you need to hang stands in high-traffic areas between feeding and bedding areas.
 This is usually where multiple trails pour into a pinch point or funnel.
-Look for places where ridges intersect with areas of cover so thick there are only one or two places a deer can travel through them; and fingers or draws connecting blocks of timber.
-When bucks are prowling for does, you never know which direction they may show up from, so be sure you have a clear shooting lane to each trail your stand overlooks.
+Look for places where ridges intersect with areas of cover so thick there are only one or two places a deer can travel through them.
+The same tactic goes for fingers or draws connecting blocks of timber.
+When bucks are prowling for does, where they enter openings or corridors is often unpredictable, so be sure you have a clear shooting lane to each trail your stand overlooks.

 “My number one hunting spot or location during the rut are pinches and funnels,” said Iowa Land Specialist Gabe Adair.
 “This is the time of year where it’s not just a morning or evening sit for a couple hours.
 This is the time of year the bucks are up on their feet, moving all day and you’re in for an all-day sit.
 Catch those deer in transition, moving from bedding to bedding areas or bedding to feeding areas.”